20 Ways to Cool Down During the Hot, Humid Tampa Summer Season (besides the beach!)

 Here you can get up close and personal with over 9000 exotic forms of marine life.
 Unique features include a jellyfish touch experience, a dragons down under exhibit featuring seahorses and relatives, a colorful 500,000 gallon coral reef exhibit, and a massive shark tank.

 5. Cool off with a frozen yogurt

-6. Dine on authentic Cuban fare at the world’s largest Spanish restaurant
+6. Feast on authentic Cuban fare at the world’s largest Spanish restaurant

 Columbia has long been regarded as one of the country’s best Spanish restaurants.
 It also claims the title as world’s largest Spanish restaurant.
 Having opened way back in 1905, it still stands strong as Florida’s oldest restaurant.
 Visit the flagship location in Tampa’s historic Ybor city district and you will be treated to live flamenco dancing.
 On the other hand, the Sand Key location features wonderful views of the water.